Harmonic Loss Trains Interpretable AI Models: Algorithmic Experiments

 \subsection{Representation Faithfulness}

 Figure \ref{fig:rep-vis} shows the plot of the top two principal components of the models' embeddings for MLP tasks.
-A complete visualization is available in Figure \ref{fig:rep-vis}.
-We show the embedding visualization of transformers in Appendix \ref{sec:full-vis}.
+We show the complete embedding visualization for all tasks in Appendix \ref{sec:full-vis}.
 Overall, harmonic loss representations are cleaner and more organized than their cross-entropy counterparts.
 We found near-perfect circle representations for the modular addition task, a clear tower-like structure for tree learning, and neat clusters for permutation composition.
+We examine the representations task by task: